 Step 6 +

-Stay in touch with the student intern throughout the process and keep the Center for Global Services informed of the student intern's arrival date.
+Stay in touch with the student intern throughout the process and keep Rutgers Global–International Student and Scholar Services informed of the student intern's arrival date.
 The student intern may arrive up to 30 prior to the program start date, but must not arrive more than 30 days after the program start date.

 Step 7 +

-Assist the student intern with the Center for Global Services' check-in process if necessary and ensure that program objectives are being followed
+Assist the student intern with Rutgers Global–International Student and Scholar Services' check-in process if necessary and ensure that program objectives are being followed